coral-xyz/anchor/docs/src/tutorials/tutorial-0.md

 anchor deploy
 ```

 Take note of the program's deployed address.
-We'll use it next.
+The address is the actual address of your program as opposed to the sample "Fg6PaFpoGXkYsidMpWTK6W2BeZ7FEfcYkg476zPFsLnS" address that we have used above.

+You can also obtain the program address by running `anchor keys list`.

 ## Generating a Client